 I have only visited cemeteries in the middle of winter once in my life, and it’s not something I plan on doing again.
 Yes, it’s beautiful; stark white contrasted against dark stones just visible above the snow.
-Pristine smooth snow blanketing the ground.
+Pristine smooth snow blankets the ground.
 But this is also why it’s not very fun to trudge through.
-Deep snow up to your knees, hidden stones create a tripping hazard, dangerous to you the intrepid explorer, and to the stones themselves.
+Deep snow up to your knees, hidden stones creating tripping hazards, dangerous to you the intrepid explorer, and to the stones themselves.

 Pioneer cemeteries are my favorite to visit.
 They are usually the oldest and have beautiful old stones.
 They tell the stories of the original settlers of a town, and sometimes have much more information on them than modern stones do.
 Many names found on the gravestones in a pioneer cemetery are often on street signs within that town.

-I loved visiting those cemeteries, and think about my time wading through snow to get that perfect shot, or to get closer to an interesting stone I spotted from far away.
+I loved visiting those cemeteries and thinking about my time wading through the snow to get that perfect shot, or to get closer to an interesting stone I spotted from far away.
 I also remember how cold it was, and how my boots were filled to the top with snow.
 It’s not something I have ever attempted again.

 I prefer to spend my winters editing batches of old photos from the previous summer.
 Recently I have started organizing them for social media and this new website.